 One Californian went through this horror firsthand.
-In April 2014, the 54-year-old woman had surgery to remove a tumor from her uterus at Marian Regional Medical Center in Santa Maria, CA. Two weeks later, she had bruising and pain in her abdomen along with vaginal bleeding.
-A separate surgeon reportedly told her it was part of the healing process.
+In April 2014, the 54-year-old woman had surgery to remove a tumor from their uterus at Marian Regional Medical Center in Santa Maria, CA. Two weeks later, they had bruising and pain in their abdomen along with vaginal bleeding.
+A separate surgeon reportedly told them it was part of the healing process.

-But at her 6-week visit, she complained of more pain.
-It was then that a bulb syringe was discovered in her abdomen, and she had surgery to remove it.
+But at their 6-week visit, they complained of more pain.
+It was then that a bulb syringe was discovered in their abdomen, and they had surgery to remove it.